openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 To make it easier for our course teams to create content with good HTML markup, we are working to make all templates in edX Studio conform to the best practices set forth below.
 In the interim, we recommend that you manually add the appropriate HTML tagging.
-Depending on the type of component you are adding to your course in edX Studio, the raw HTML data will be available either automatically or by selecting the “Advanced Editor” or “HTML” views.
+Depending on the type of component you are adding to your course in edX Studio, the raw HTML data will be available either automatically or by selecting the "Advanced Editor" or "HTML" views.

 Keep the following guidelines in mind when you create HTML content:

-* Use HTML to describe your content’s *meaning* rather than its *appearance*.
+* Use HTML to describe your content's *meaning* rather than its *appearance*.
 A phrase marked as a level 1 heading (<h1>) clearly indicates the topic of the page, while a phrase marked as bold text (<bold> or <strong>) may be a heading or may just be text that the instructor wants to emphasize.
   A group of items marked up as a list are related in the code, without relying on visual cues such as bullets and indents.
   Coding meaning into content is particularly useful for students using screen readers, which, for example, can read through headings or announce the number of items in a list.